kubeflow/website/content/docs/started/k8s/_index.md

 +++
+title = "Kubernetes Install"
-title = "Kubeflow on Existing Kubernetes Clusters" description = "Instructions for installing Kubeflow on your existing clusters" weight = 2
+description = "Instructions for installing Kubeflow on an existing Kubernetes clusters" weight = 2
 +++